gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

 The full tree of properties can be seen in `./config/config-defaults.yml` and a schema for the configuration tree (along with descriptions for each property) can be found in `./config/config-schema.yml`.
 These two files can be used as a reference when configuring stroom.

-In the snippets of YAML configuration below, the defaultsections
+In the snippets of YAML configuration below, the default sections

 ### Basic Structure

-Stroom-proxy has a number of [key functions]({{< relref "docs/proxy/proxy-functions" >}}) which are all configured via its YAML configuration file.
+Stroom-Proxy has a number of [key functions]({{< relref "docs/proxy/proxy-functions" >}}) which are all configured via its YAML configuration file.

+The following YAML shows the high level structure of the Stroom-Proxy configuration file.
 Each branch of the this YAML is explained in more detail below.

 ```yaml